tlevine/www.thomaslevine.com/content/!/i-want-open-data-work/index.md

 ---
-title: Tom seeks open data work.
+title: I want open data work.
-description: I'm looking for work that will let me study open data all day.
+description: I want to study open data all day.
-tweet_text: Hi Twitter.
-Can I help you with your open data?
+tweet_text: Tom wants you to hire him to do data about open data.
 ---
 As you may have realized, I've recently been [studying](/open-data) data about [open data](/!/what-is-open-data)